openai/chatkit-python/docs/guides/add-features/make-client-tool-calls.md

-# Use client tool calls
+# Make client tool calls

 Client tool calls let the agent invoke browser/app callbacks mid-inference.
 Register the tool on both client and server; when triggered, ChatKit pauses the model, sends the tool request to the client, and resumes with the returned result.